What Causes Tooth Sensitivity?

 Understanding Tooth Sensitivity

-If you experience a twinge of pain when sipping your morning coffee or biting into an ice cream cone, you might have tooth sensitivity, with tooth pain being a common symptom.
+If you experience a twinge of pain when sipping your morning coffee or biting into an ice cream, you might have tooth sensitivity, with tooth pain being a common symptom.

 Gum Recession and Tooth Sensitivity